-Little information exists concerning the distribution policy of the Newsletters and the World Health as well as the readership and reception of the magazine.
+Little information exists concerning the distribution policy of the Newsletter and the World Health as well as the readership and reception of the magazine.
 The sketchy information we have indicates that the readers were public health professionals and semi-professionals, and middle-class literate audiences, male and female.
-Since the time of the Newsletter, the publication was bi-lingual, French and English (it was called O.M.S.
+Since the time of the Newsletter, the publication was bilingual, French and English (it was called O.M.S.
 Nouvelles, and later Santé du Monde).
-Throughout the 1960s, it would be published in further languages, including Spanish, Arabic, Chinese and Russian.
-W.H.O. sold its magazine through its different regional offices, the offices of the UN, and its various agencies.
+Throughout the 1960s, it would be published in further languages, including Spanish, Arabic, Chinese, and Russian.
+WHO sold its magazine through its different regional offices, the offices of the UN, and its various agencies.
 The magazine was also sold and distributed through other intermediaries.
-For example, in 1962 W.H.O. signed a contract with M. Jacques Rousseau who acted as agent in charge of the distribution of World Health (and of other publications) in France.
+For example, in 1962 WHO signed a contract with M. Jacques Rousseau who acted as agent in charge of the distribution of World Health (and of other publications) in France.
 His remuneration depended on the number of issues sold.
-In Switzerland, however, the W.H.O. sold 36.000 copies (20.000 in German and 16.000 in French) to the Swiss Society of Pharmacy which would distribute the magazine for free through its network of drugstores.
-The Society was permitted to insert two pages of ads, which should be approved by W.H.O and should deal with the thematic topic of the issue.
+In Switzerland, however, the WHO sold 36,000 copies (20,000 in German and 16,000 in French) to the Swiss Society of Pharmacy, which would distribute the magazine for free through its network of drugstores.
+The Society was permitted to insert two pages of ads, which should be approved by WHO and should deal with the thematic topic of the issue.

 1949–1959: The Tale of Victory

 The Second World War was an event that transformed a sense of the possible due to the revolutionary new technologies of disease control that it produced.
 It was during the war that an almost blind faith in DDT and in vaccination began.
-War-photographers hired by the W.H.O substantiated the idea that, just like Nazism and Fascism, diseases and epidemics could be wiped out.
-Moreover, the unresolved legacies of the Second World War and decolonization, as well as the intensifying Cold War, narrowed the definition of the relationship of health, medicine, hygiene and economic development.
+War photographers hired by the WHO substantiated the idea that, just like Nazism and Fascism, diseases and epidemics could be wiped out.
+Moreover, the unresolved legacies of the Second World War and de-colonization, as well as the intensifying Cold War, narrowed the definition of the relationship of health, medicine, hygiene, and economic development.
 From 1946 to the mid-1950s, the new international agencies as well as national governments chose to concentrate on the piecemeal extension of their short-term emergency measures.
-This context favoured the intertwining of technical assistance with humanitarian narratives, based upon the idea of urgency and relief.
+This context favored the intertwining of technical assistance with humanitarian narratives, based on the idea of urgency and relief.

-Photographic reportages on yaws, leprosy, trachoma or malnutrition, where a – generally African – child was photographed before-and-after treatment are perfect examples of the idea the organization wished to convey: Western technology and science will triumph over disease.
-These photographs were intended to arouse the sympathy of readers in wealthy donor countries, especially in the U.S.A., but they gave visual form to the worldview of which the agency’s operation was an incarnation.
+Photographic reportage on yaws, leprosy, trachoma, or malnutrition, where a – generally African – child was photographed before and after treatment are perfect examples of the idea the organization wished to convey: Western technology and science will triumph over disease.
+These photographs were intended to arouse the sympathy of readers in wealthy donor countries, especially in the United States, but they gave visual form to the worldview of which the agency’s operation was an incarnation.
 Seymour’s “Baby Born too Soon” suggests a common transnational humanity.
-However, contrary to previous pictures by Seymour (such as his well-known photo entitled “A Group Children Await Food Rations, Greece (1948)”), here Chim pays attention – or is forced to pay attention – to the technical environment (i.e. the incubator) and to the technical assistance of the nurse, whose “dismembered” hands are clearly visible.
+However, contrary to previous pictures by Seymour (such as his well-known photo entitled “A Group of Children Await Food Rations, Greece (1948)”), here Chim pays attention – or is forced to pay attention – to the technical environment (i.e., the incubator) and to the technical assistance of the nurse, whose “dismembered” hands are clearly visible.